nextcloud/documentation/user_manual/pim/contacts.rst

 Create contacts manually
 ~~~~~~~~~~~~~~~~~~~~~~~~

-On the left side of contacts app, you could see the new contact button (first one).
+On the left side of contacts app, you could see the *New Contact* button.
-Click on it.
-You can now see an empty contact in the main part of the interface.
+After clicking on it you can now see an empty contact in the main part of the interface.
-You have the ability to add all your informations about the contact:
+You have the ability to add all your information about the contact:
-the name, the address, the e-mail, the telephone nr, etc.
+the name, the address, the e-mail, the telephone number, etc.

 Just click on a field and start typing the information.
-You can use the "Add Field" button to add another types of information for this contact.
+You can use the "Add field..." button to add another types of information for this contact.

 .. image:: ../images/contact_emptycontact.png
 Empty contact view